 • Our famous Charcoal-grilled Chicken Teriyaki, Udon noodles, fresh Corn on the Cob and other menu items

-• Waza Artisans from Japan displaying crafts handed down through generations
+• Waza Artisans from Japan showing their beautiful handmade crafts handed down through generations

-• Performances on our main stage by Minyo dancers, Taiko drumming, and other groups
+• Performances on our main stage by Minyo dancers, Taiko drumming, Martial arts demonstrations and other groups

 • Tours of MBT’s Chapel and brief talks about Shin Buddhism